mlgarchery/mdp/README.md

 # mdp
 "mot de passe" is a password generator for those who don't want to rely (exclusively) on password managers for storing all the websites they use and their passwords.

-*The words "discriminator", "website", "service" are used interchangably in this document.*
+*The words "discriminator", "website", "service" are used interchangeably in this document.*

 ## Issue with today's password managers